-Unipolar junction Transistor (UJT’s):
+Unipolar junction Transistors (UJT’s):

 A unipolar junction transistor such as field effect transistors is a three-terminal semiconductor switching device and use only one kind of charge carrier.
 For silicon controlled rectifier, it is widely used in the triggering circuits.
 This device has a unique characteristic that when it is triggered, the emitter current increases regeneratively until it is limited by emitter power supply.
-Due to these characteristics it is used in a wide variety of applications like triggering circuits, oscillators, saw-tooth generators, timing circuits, pulse generators, phase control, and voltage or current-regulated supplies etc.
+Due to these characteristics, it is used in a wide variety of applications like triggering circuits, oscillators, saw-tooth generators, timing circuits, pulse generators, phase control, and voltage or current-regulated supplies etc.

-Bipolar junction Transistor (BJT’s):
+Bipolar Junction Transistors (BJT’s):

-A bipolar junction transistor is an active device that works as a voltage controlled current source and whose basic action is control of current at one terminal by controlling voltage applied at other two terminals.
+A bipolar junction transistor or BJT is an active device that works as a voltage controlled current source and whose basic action is control of current at one terminal by controlling voltage applied at other two terminals.
 It is the type of transistors that uses both electron and hole as a charge carrier.
 Bipolar Junction Transistors are of two types one is NPN and other is PNP, available as individual components, or fabricated in integrated circuits, often in large numbers.
 The basic function of a BJT is to amplify current.
-This allows BJTs to be used as an amplifiers or switches in wide applications such as electronic equipment i.e. audio amplifiers, mobile phones, computers, industrial control, radio transmitters and Television etc.
+This allows BJTs to be used as amplifiers or switches in wide applications such as electronic equipment i.e. audio amplifiers, mobile phones, computers, industrial control, radio transmitters and Television etc.